realpython/python-guide/docs/scenarios/gui.rst

 Kivy is written in Python, based on OpenGL and supports different input devices such as: Mouse, Dual Mouse, TUIO, WiiMote, WM_TOUCH, HIDtouch, Apple's products and so on.

-Kivy is actively being developed by a community and free to use.
+Kivy is actively being developed by a community and is free to use.
 It operates on all major platforms (Linux, OSX, Windows, Android).

 The main resource for information is the website: http://kivy.org